HomeLatest NewsGovTechCentre’s PLI scheme attracts Rs 1,300 crore investment from top mobile makers

 Preferred Source of Google

-According to the ministry, the Production Linked Incentive (PLI) Scheme for large scale electronics manufacturing was notified on April 1, 2020, under which incentives 4% to 6% incentives were announced on incremental sales for a period of five years subsequent to the base year.
+According to the ministry, the Production Linked Incentive (PLI) Scheme for large scale manufacturing was notified on April 1, 2020, under which incentives 4% to 6% incentives were announced on incremental sales for a period of five years subsequent to the base year.

 The Union government had also selected 16 proposals under the scheme, including from mobile handset major Samsung, Foxconn Hon Hai, Rising Star, Wistron and Pegatron with an incentive outlay of Rs 36,440 crore.